-MCAD offers two graduate degrees, a Master of Fine Arts and a Master of Arts in Sustainable Design.
+MCAD offers two graduate degrees, a Master of Fine Arts in Visual Studies and an online Master of Arts in Sustainable Design.

-MCAD has Post Baccalaureate Certificate Programs in Graphic Design and in Marketing Online.
+MCAD has a Post Baccalaureate Certificate Programs in Graphic Design and an online Post Baccalaureate Certificate Program in Interactive Design and Marketing.